Neuronspeeed/A-J/README.md

 Test whether AI models can "think" about a problem while appearing to work on something completely unrelated.
 Hidden cognitive processes can be captured and transferred between AI sessions?

-## 🧠 What is "Latent Thinking"?
+## What is "Latent Thinking"?

 **Latent thinking** refers to the hypothesis that AI models might engage in hidden cognitive processes while working on one task that could influence their performance on a subsequent task.
 The experiment tests whether AI models can "think" about a problem while appearing to work on something completely unrelated.

+### Experimental Outcomes:
+- **Phase 1 Hypothesis Supported**: Models demonstrate improved mathematical reasoning when engaging with preliminary tasks (89.4% improvement, p = 0.0158)
+- **Phase 2 Hypothesis Refuted**: Numerical patterns do not transfer semantic "thinking" between sessions; improvement derives from attention mechanism activation
+- **Mechanistic Discovery**: Numerical tokens activate mathematical reasoning circuits through transformer attention mechanisms, independent of semantic content

 ## The Three-Phase Experimental Design

 ### **Phase 1: "Do models think while talking about something unrelated?"**